amanicoombs/aws-bootcamp-cruddur-2023/journal/week0.md

 What is good architecture?

-Assess requirements, risks, and constraints
+Assess requirements, risks, assumptions and constraints.

+SPoF - Single point of failure